aimes1/PhyloGen563/scripts/reproducible_script_finalproject.md

 ## Estimating Distance and Parsimony

+The following packages were used in [RStudio](https://posit.co/products/open-source/rstudio/), which can be downloaded as a desktop app from the link.

 ### Estimate a distance-based tree using software R package _ape_

 * _ape_ is one of the most widely used phylogenetic software.
 It is an R package and it has a huge variety of functions